yuviherziger/mongodb-change-stream-docker-compose-example/README.md

     docker-compose up --detach --build
     ```

-2. Initialize the Replica Set:

-    ```shell
-    mongosh "mongodb://localhost:27017" --eval "rs.initiate()"
-    ```

-3. Tail the `receiver` container, which is a simple web service receiving events from the change stream
+2. Tail the `receiver` container, which is a simple web service receiving events from the change stream
    from the `watcher` container, where the change stream runs and inserts documents infinitely, in 1 second intervals.

     ```shell
     docker-compose logs -f receiver
     ```

 You should then see logs along the following lines:

 ```